visit-dav/visit/src/doc/dev_manual/PrepareRelease.rst

 Audit and update Host Profiles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Remove host profiles for any retired HPC platforms, and check
+Remove host profiles for any retired HPC platforms and check
 platform lists such as `hpc.llnl.gov <https://hpc.llnl.gov>`_ and
 the LC Ramblings Confluence page to see if any new host
 profiles are needed.